Sunanda1/Analysis_of_Smart_meter_London/README.md

 <ol type="decimal">
 <li>Informations_households.xls : It contains all the information on the households including their ACORN group classification and type of tariff plan to which they are subscribed.</li>

 <li>Halfhourly_dataset.zip : This zip file contains the block files with the half-hourly smart meter measurement.
-For this analysis, only a few blocks representing each ACORN group( Affluent/ Comfortable/ Adversity) were used.
+For this analysis, households belonging to 'Affluent Achievers', 'Comfortable Communities' and 'Urban Adversity' categories were only considered.
 Blocks used : Block_0, Block_2, Block_4, Block_62, Block_78, Block_79, Block_80, Block_95, Block_96, Block_105</li>

 <li>Acorn_details.xls : It contains detail on acorn groups and profile of individuals in each group based on social, demographic, economic and other differentiating aspects.The first three columns are the attributes studied, the ACORN-* is the index of the attribute for each acorn group.
 At a national scale, the index is 100.
 If for one column the value is 150, it means that there are 1.5 times more people with this attribute in the ACORN group than at the national scale.
 You can find an explanation on the <a href="https://acorn.caci.co.uk/what-is-acorn">CACI website </a>.</li>